SamLee-dedeboy/Nova/README.md

 # NOVA: A visual interface for assessing polarizing media coverage
 ### We're on arxiv: https://arxiv.org/abs/2403.00334
 ## Overview
-Within the United States, a majority of the populace receives their news online.
-U.S mainstream media outlets either generate or influence the news consumed by U.S citizens.
-Many of these citizens have their own personal beliefs about these outlets and question the fairness of their reporting.
-We offer an interactive visualization system to facilitate `News Outlet Visual Assessment` (NOVA).
-We gathered ~25k articles from the span of 2020-2022 related to COVID-19 from six mainstream media outlets.
-Our system design emphasizes transparency and facilitates users evaluating their beliefs on media outlets.
+Within the United States, the majority of the populace receives their news online.
+U.S mainstream media outlets both generate and influence the news consumed by U.S citizens.
+Many of these citizens have their personal beliefs about these outlets and question the fairness of their reporting.
+We offer an interactive visualization system for the public to assess their perception of the mainstream media’s coverage of a topic against the data.
+Our system combines belief elicitation techniques and narrative structure designs, emphasizing transparency and user-friendliness to facilitate users' self-assessment on personal beliefs.
+We gathered $\sim${25k} articles from the span of 2020-2022 from six mainstream media outlets as a testbed.
+To evaluate our system, we present usage scenarios alongside a user study with a qualitative analysis of user exploration strategies for personal belief assessment.
+We report our observations from this study and discuss future work and challenges of developing tools for the public to assess media outlet coverage and belief updating on provocative topics.

 ## Preprocessing
 <img src='./img/data_pipeline.png'></img>